jhvanderschee/jekyllcodex/contact.md

 ## About this page

-Although the primary function of this page/form is to illustrate how the [form builder](/without-plugin/form-builder){: .gray} works, it will actually send an email to my inbox.
+Although the primary function of this page/form is to illustrate how the [form builder](/without-plugin/form-builder){: .gray} and [better forms](/without-plugin/better-forms){: .gray} work, it will actually send an email to my inbox.
 It uses [Formspree](https://formspree.io){: .gray} to do so, as this website is hosted on GitHub.

 ## Contact form